kimsk/chia-tic-tac-toe/README.md

 To resolve the issue, we introduced the [waiting room puzzle](https://github.com/kimsk/chia-tic-tac-toe/blob/main/code/waiting-room.clsp) allowing both Alice and Bob to send XCH to create their waiting room coins using their standard wallets.

+Once the waiting room coins for both players are on the blockchain.
+Alice can create a spend bundle by spending two waiting room coins to create a Tic Tac Toe game coin.

 If either Alice or Bob or both decide not to play the game (e.g., only one waiting room coin is created or both waiting room coins are created, but Alice doesn't spend them to create a game coin), players can claw back their XCH.

-Once the waiting room coins for both players are on blockchain.
-Alice can create a spend bundle spending two waiting room coins to create a Tic Tac Toe game coin.

 Each waiting coin also curries in the `RETURN_AMOUNT` (for clawback) and `GAME_AMOUNT` (amount to get when someone wins) that are agreed upon before creating the game.